-The main difference with the results of the X-ray-detected AGN is how the precision outperforms the recall across nearly every magnitude bin.
-This is due to low number of X-ray sources compared to the other selections.
+The main difference with the results of the X-ray-detected AGN and the other selections is that the precision outperforms the recall across nearly every magnitude bin.
+This is due to the low number of X-ray sources available.
 The recall performance between the diffusion model and the ROC classifier is very similar, with the PSF and Sérsic flux classifier again struggling to match as many candidates as the other two.

-Each of the selection criteria we compare with captures distinct subsets of the AGN and QSO populations, influenced by specific observational biases and methodological constraints.
-Therefore, it is only when collating these selections and by identifying trends and overlaps in the labels, that we can be confident that we sufficiently cover the spectrum of possible AGN.
+Each of the selection criteria we compare captures distinct subsets of the AGN and QSO populations, influenced by specific observational biases and methodological constraints.
+Therefore, it is only when collating these selections and identifying trends and overlaps in the labels that we can be confident that we sufficiently cover the spectrum of possible AGN.

 \cref{tab:all_scores} summarises the scores shown in \cref{fig:scores_test}.
-We combine the results into two \IE magnitude bins 18–20 and 20–22.5, separating into brighter and fainter sources respectively.
-Due to similar scores in many of the selections, we highlight in bold any scores that outperform the other classifiers by atleast 0.05.
+We combine the results into two \IE magnitude bins 18--20 and 20--22.5, separating into brighter and fainter sources, respectively.
+Due to similar scores in many of the selections, we highlight in bold any scores that outperform the other classifiers by at least 0.05.

-The results show that the diffusion method achieves high recall scores across all tested selections, most notably outperforming the other classifiers in the bright QSO DESI, faint QSO QUAIA and bright R90 selections.
+The results show that the diffusion method achieves high recall scores across all tested selections, most notably outperforming the other classifiers in the bright QSO DESI, faint QSO QUAIA, and bright R90 selections.
 In other selections, it performs comparably to the ROC classifier, with both classifiers often significantly outperforming the $\mathrm{PSF}_{\mathrm{FLUX}}$ versus \ S\'{e}rsi$\mathrm{c}_{\mathrm{FLUX}}$ classifier.

-\subsection{Decomposition of the AGN Component}
+\subsection{Decomposition of the AGN component}